NikolisSec/OdysseySearch/README.md

 # ⚡ Odyssey Searcher

-**v1.0 Beta** — feature-complete enough to be useful, young enough to make excuses. no changelog yet — it's brand new. the git history is the changelog.
+**v1.0 Beta**

-Search 10 open trackers at once, dedupe the noise, and push whatever you pick through **Real-Debrid** — from a terminal that doesn't look like 1995.
+Search 10 open trackers at once, dedupe the noise, and push whatever you pick through **Real-Debrid** — all from your terminal.

 ![screenshot](docs/screenshot.svg)

-> this started as a "fine, i'll write my own" project because i got tired of
+> this started as a "fine, I'll write my own" project because I got tired of
-> opening five tracker tabs and copy-pasting magnets. it was called "torrent
+> opening five tracker tabs and copy-pasting magnets.
-> tool" for a while — accurate, and *so boring*. meet odyssey.

 ## what it actually does